reisir/webring-widget/README.md

 ### font-family

-You can change the font used by the widget by adding `?font=fontName` to the end of the iframe src attribute
+You can change the font used by the widget by adding `?fontFamily=fontName` to the end of the iframe src attribute

 Fonts available by default: